dreamlot/AutomaticGrading/readme.md

 This program is created to automatically grade the Python assignments on Github Classroom.
 It works on a local computer to grade the downloaded assignments.
 It can also grade assignments stored in the same structure:

-This program is created for grading PGE 310 assignments.
+This program is created for grading PGE 310 assignments at the University of Texas at Austin.
 The assignments should be in the following structure:
 	Each student's submission should be in a single folder named after the student.
 	All these folders should be placed in the same directory.